 Take a closer look at what inspired cardiothoracic surgery fellow Michael Robich, MD to become a heart surgeon.
 Hear how Dr. Robich’s childhood and his experiences in medical school led him to pursue a career in heart surgery.

 July started a new academic year as I transitioned into my second year of residency and welcomed in a new group of residents and fellows.
 I finished my year at main campus in vascular surgery, and was fortunate to start the new one doing the same at Hillcrest Hospital.
 In general compared to main campus, … Read More

-Modern medicine has changed drastically, even in the last decade.
+By: Toby Cosgrove, MD Modern medicine has changed drastically, even in the last decade.
 The practice of medicine is increasingly a technology-dependent science.
 Electronic medical records, robotic surgery, telemedicine, advanced imaging, “big data,” and super-computers like IBM’s Watson have changed the medical landscape for the better.
-In order to treat patients effectively, doctors-in-training need to have access to every … Read More
+In order to treat patients effectively, doctors-in-training need to have … Read More

 So much accomplished—yet so much ahead to do.
 Jason Lappe, MD, is halfway through the first year of his fellowship at Cleveland Clinic, and he is building an impressive track record already.
 He has cared for several hundred intensive care unit (ICU) patients and performed more than 200 procedures.
 What’s next?
 Dr. Lappe reflects on some … Read More

 Every surgical case requires a coordinated effort, and relationships make all the difference.
 The importance of strong relationships extends beyond internal team dynamics to include the patient and family in our care.
 According to Gabriel Loor, MD, a third year resident at Cleveland Clinic, “Our success hinges on the relationships we establish—that rapport with each … Read More